 Can transplanted hairs grow long?

-It is a process by which hairs are taken from the part of body rich in health hair growth and they are implanted in the area deficient in hairs or area suffering from thinning of hairs as a result of aging, stress, medical conditions or hair fall due to any other such cause.
-Most of the time, these hairs fall in a few weeks and new hairs grow from the implanted follicles.
-These hairs are strong and healthy and they grow long.
+It is a process by which hairs are taken from the part of body rich in health and they are implanted in the area deficient in hairs or area suffering from thinning as a result of aging, stress, medical conditions or hair fall due to any other such cause.
+Most of the time, these hairs fall in a few weeks and new grow from the implanted follicles.
+These are strong and healthy and they grow long.
 The length of this newly grown hair from the implanted follicle varies in a population depending upon the length preferred by individual and hair innate growing ability.

 Do transplanted hairs fall out?